-Bumblebees are important pollinators of early flowering plants and can 'disengage' their wings in cold weather, vibrating wing muscles to warm their bodies.
-In autumn and early winter, queen bumblebees look for a warm, dry home - often using old vole or shrew holes.
-This simple bumblebee pot will save them the trouble.
+Bumblebees are important pollinators of early flowering plants and can ‘disengage’ their wings in cold weather, vibrating wing muscles to warm their bodies.
+In autumn and early winter, queen bumblebees look for a warm, dry home.
+This simple bumblebee pot could offer them the perfect spot.

 Take a clay pot and pop a small clump of moss from your garden over the drainage hole.